thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 });
 ```

 Click on the button.
 You'll see that the button message is alerted, followed by the body message.
 Why is this the order, rather than the other way around?
-The answer has to do with _event propogation_.
+The answer has to do with _event propagation_.

 When an event happens.
 It _captures_ down the DOM tree from `<html>` to the element where the event happened.
 Then, it _bubbles_ back up the DOM tree until it gets back to `<html>`.
 Along each element it passes, it fires the event.

-These 2 phases -- event capturing and event bubbling -- are collectively known as event propogation.
+These 2 phases -- event capturing and event bubbling -- are collectively known as event propagation.

 There is a third Boolean parameter of `addEventListener` that specifies if you want the handler to fire on capture or bubble.
 It defaults to `false`, which is bubble.
 But if you set it to `true`, it will fire on capture.